buggerman/re-arch/README.md

 - **Flatpak**: All GUI applications (browsers, office suites, media players, games)
 - **AUR**: Only for software unavailable in official repos or Flatpak
 - **LinuxBrew**: Development tools (legacy method only)

+**🌐 Web Browser Required**: The system includes no web browser by default.
+Install Firefox or your preferred browser via Flatpak as your first step after login.

 ## 🔧 Troubleshooting